What is gene editing?

-Every mom or dad contributes 3 billion letters, for a total of 6 billion to an offspring’s DNA or “book of life”.
-This book is written with the letters A, G, T and C, arranged in a nearly infinite combination resulting in a beautifully diverse set of outcomes.
-Gene editing, or how we call it, “precision breeding”, allows us to write optimized prose in an animal to genetically improve it.
+Every mom or dad contributes 3 billion letters, for a total of 6 billion to an offspring’s DNA or “book of life.”
+This book is written with the letters A, G, T, and C, arranged in pairs in a nearly infinite combination resulting in a beautifully diverse set of outcomes.
+Gene editing allows us to write optimized prose in an animal to genetically improve it.